DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 Prototype example from Studio 3 offline work:
 ![A high-fidelity prototype of a diagram that explains the process of data development.
 This diagram is located in the download data page and shows a heading, "How we developed this data" with four numbered circles.
 Circles 1 through 3 are purple, which indicate ONRR 2014 form reporting.
 Circle 4 is green, which indicates OIG recommendation.
 Circle 1 has the title, Deduct Royalty Relief and Quality Bank Adjustments from Sales Value.
 Circle 2 has the title, Apply Contract Royalty Rate.
 Circle 3 has the title, Deduct Allowances from Royalty Value.
 Circle 4 has the title, Calculate the Effective Royalty Rate.](Prototype3.PNG)
-*An interactive diagram that explains the process of data development in four steps.*
+*A prototype of an interactive diagram that explains the process of data development in four steps.*

 ### Studio 4
 We split Studio 4 into two sessions to allow plenty of presenting and feedback time for the hi-fi prototypes.
 Hosting two sessions prevented burnout that could have happened during one long session.
 The group continued hole-poking with these hi-fi prototypes.